Crocus

 Low Maintenance Care

-- Pruning: Allow foliage to die back naturally to nourish the corms.
+- Foliage Timing: Let foliage yellow and die back naturally before cutting or mowing to help recharge the corms.

 Why Choose Crocus?